How Hard Can It Be?

 “Oh, I booked you for an assessment at the gym at 6am” says my Aitch.

 GYM?
 My shadow never darkens the door of any gym!
 She knows that!
 “Calm down, it’s with Tanya the biokineticist and it’s for Vitality points,” Aitch instructs me patiently.
-“And I told you about it” she reminds me.
+“And I told you about it,” she reminds me.

 Hmph!
 That rattled me.
 But, Oh well, thank goodness it’s early, the rest of the day will be just me and chilling.

-Aitch is taking the younger to school and doing his class reading, so I suggest we meet for breakfast before her chemo, making my second appointment for the day.
+Aitch is taking Tom the younger to school and doing his class reading, so I suggest we meet for breakfast before her chemo, making my second appointment for the day.
 My day off is filling up.

 At the gym Tanya worked my case with pushups and crunchies and other forms of torture – which seem like nothing compared to when she starts measuring me.